guhjy/2015ori-1/materials/study_02/instructions.md

 Please indicate the address below including street, house number, post code, city, country, building name (if appropriate), and room number (if appropriate).

+Note that we need this information to set up the interview, but we will permanently delete it after the interview took place.

 ## E-mail address

 Now, please indicate your e-mail-address that we need to contact you for scheduling the interview.
 Your e-mail-address will be deleted as soon as possible so that it cannot be matched with your data.

+Note that we need this information to set up the interview, but we will permanently delete it after the interview took place.

 ## End of survey message